Entropy zero area preserving diffeomorphisms of $S^2$: Renormalization.

 \begin{remark} In the following definition we assume that $\rho(U)$ is non-trivial.
-If $\rho(U)$ is trivial then both ends of $U$ are singular by Lemma~\ref{lem: U rot int} so $\Fix(F)$ is a pair of points and $U$ is the unique element of $\cA$. \end{remark}
+If we are willing to pass to a power of $F$ this is a consequence of our standing hypothesis that $F:S^2 \to S^2$ has at least three periodic points, because then $F^q$ will have three fixed points and any $U \in \cA(q)$ will have a non-trivial end which is sufficient by Lemma~\ref{lem: U rot int} to imply $\rho(U)$ is non-trivial. \end{remark}